Prime Video: The 36 Best Movies to Watch

 March 4

 - Lucy and Desi (2022) -- Documentary directed by Amy Poehler.
-Lucille Ball and Desi Arnaz form an unlikely partnership to become one of the most prolific power couples in Hollywood.
+Lucille Ball and Desi Arnaz form an unlikely partnership and become one of the most prolific power couples in Hollywood.

 March 18